Royal Devon and Exeter NHS Foundation Trust Compensation Claim

 If you have been injured whilst in the care of the Royal Devon and Exeter NHS Foundation Trust you may be entitled to make a medical negligence compensation claim.
 To discuss your options with a specialist solicitor, call Quittance on 0800 376 1001.

 Royal Devon and Exeter NHS Foundation Trust (2002) - Case Study

-A 82-year-old Claimant was awarded damages of £229,010 following a stroke brought on by the discontinuation of her treatment at a hospital within the Royal Devon and Exeter NHS Foundation Trust.
+An 82-year-old claimant was awarded damages of £229,010 following a stroke brought on by the discontinuation of her treatment at a hospital within the Royal Devon and Exeter NHS Foundation Trust.

 The Royal Devon and Exeter NHS Foundation Trust were ordered to pay damages of £229,010.
 The basis of the total compensation amount was set out as follows:

 - Pain, suffering and loss of amenity: £60,000

 - Future care costs: £82,794 (a multiplier of 4.19 was applied by the Court to account for the claimant's higher risk of stroke due to a pre-existing heart condition)